How does this company make money?

 Who depends on this company?

-Banking and financial services firms in major markets would lose access to pre-qualified accountancy candidates requiring immediate placement.
-Construction companies would face delays in sourcing qualified project managers and technical specialists.
-Life sciences organizations would struggle to fill specialized regulatory and compliance roles that require sector-specific expertise.
+Banking and financial services firms in major markets rely on PageGroup to deliver pre-qualified accountancy candidates quickly — without it, those roles go unfilled longer.
+Construction companies use it to source qualified project managers and technical specialists, and without PageGroup those searches would slow significantly.
+Life sciences organizations depend on it to fill specialized regulatory and compliance roles that require sector-specific knowledge most generalist recruiters do not have.

 How does this company scale?